Frequently Asked Questions

 How does the first week trial work?

 The seven-day trial commences on the date of your first confirmed booking.
-If you are not added into a class off the waitlist, the trial commences with your first confirmed booked class.
+If you are not added to a class off the waitlist, the trial commences on the date of your first confirmed booked class.

 The trial does not roll on automatically to a membership.
 You cannot purchase the membership until your trial has finished.